 Yes.
 Absolutely, that’s not the problem here.

-The problem is that in order to earn that amount, most of the time you’d have to be pretty skilled at some things and that takes time, failures, and overall experience (sometimes a lot of money too).
+The problem is that in order to earn that amount, most of the time you’d have to master a few digital marketing skills and that takes time, failures, and overall experience (sometimes a lot of money too).

 3. Pyramid Schemes / No Products to Sell